frequency-chain/frequency/designdocs/state_storage.md

 size limit.
 - The responsibility of data format and page management will be shifted towards offchain side which might compromise the integrity of stored data for malicious clients.

+## Using Itemized Storage for keys
+To be able to add a new key we need a signature from valid control keys to ensure that this request has end user's approval.
+To support this use case we will need to check if some schemas require signature.

+In general, we will need to be able to store different settings for schemas when creating and check those settings against the actions applied to any data stored for that schema.
+This will allow us to customize actions and checks that needs to happen for any certain schema.